Foods Processed with Ultra-Smart Methods

 dinners

-The cereals that I buy have very simple ingredient lists
+The cereals that I buy have simple ingredient lists such as

 The 6 or 7 added vitamins and minerals added to each cereal are listed